Stockport Corporation Tramways

 Stockport Corporation Tramways crew

-A blow-up of the above photo showing the motorman and conductor, both of whom are wearing kepi-style caps, the former with a 'Motorman' grade badge and the latter with a 'Conductor' grade badge.
-The conductor is wearing the standard single-breasted jacket with 'S C T' on his right-hand collar and his employee number (possibly '47') on his left-hand collar; the motorman is wearing a double-breasted greatcoat ,which bears an employee number on the left-hand collar.
+An enlargment of the above photograph showing the motorman and the conductor, both of whom are wearing drooping-peak caps, the former with a 'Motorman' grade badge and the latter with a 'Conductor' grade badge.
+The conductor is wearing the standard single-breasted jacket with 'S C T' on his right-hand collar and his employee number (possibly '47') on his left-hand collar.

-Stockport Corporation Tramways cap badge — brass.
-This would have been worn from 1901, though the material would have been changed to nickel at some point, as were the buttons.
+A municipal-device badge of the type used on Stockport Corporation Tramways uniforms — brass.
+This would have been worn from 1901, though the material would eventually have been changed to nickel, as were the buttons.
 A subsequent switch to chrome was probably made in the late 1930s or 1940s.
-With thanks to the National Tramway Museum.
+Author's Collection.

 Motorman and Conductor badges Stockport Corporation Tramways